XinFinOrg/Docs-XF/docs/get-started/XDC.md

 ﻿**Technicalities and Specifications of XinFin Delegated Proof of Stake**

-Delegated Proof of Stake (DPOS) is the fastest, most efficient, decentralized, and flexible consensus model available.
-DPOS leverages the power of stakeholder to resolve consensus issues in a fair and democratic way.
-The Self KYC feature added in XinFin DPoS is more enterprise and regulator friendly.
+XinFin Delegated Proof of Stake (XDPOS) is the fastest, most efficient, decentralized, and flexible consensus model available.
+XDPOS leverages the power of stakeholder to resolve consensus issues in a fair and democratic way.
+The Self KYC feature added in XinFin XDPoS is more enterprise and regulator friendly.

 **Definitions**

-DPoS: Delegated Proof of Stake: a mechanism for the selection of network Validators by coin holders delegating their votes Validator: (usually denoted L) a node on the network responsible for producing and validating blocks.
+XDPoS: XinFin Delegated Proof of Stake: a mechanism for the selection of network Validators by coin holders delegating their Validator: (usually denoted L) a node on the network responsible for producing and validating blocks.
 Nominator: a coin holder who stakes and delegates their coins to one or more Validators.
 Epoch: (usually denoted 𝑁) corresponds to 𝐿∈ℕ blocks: it is a cycle of a few blocks in which Validators create blocks in turn.

 # **Validators Registration**